elysiajs/documentation/docs/life-cycle/overview.md

     - - meta
       - name: 'description'
-        content: Life Cycle allow us to intercept an important event at the predefined point allowing us to customize the behavior of our server as need.
+        content: Life Cycle allows us to intercept an important event at the predefined point allowing us to customize the behavior of our server as needed.

     - - meta
       - property: 'og:description'
-        content: Life Cycle allow us to intercept an important event at the predefined point allowing us to customize the behavior of our server as need.
+        content: Life Cycle allows us to intercept an important event at the predefined point allowing us to customize the behavior of our server as needed.
 ---

 <script setup>